Rush Limbaugh executing assigned host duties flawlessly zero mistakes.

 Because look what's happened in these six years.

-Real deep damage has been done to the underlying foundation.
+Real, deep damage has been done to the underlying foundation.

 And I mean foundation, founding of this country.

-You compare, I don't care, I don't care.
+I don't, I don't care.

-You can the suffering, the human suffering under communism, socialism, Marxism versus the human suffering under capitalism.
+The suffering, the human suffering under communism, socialism, Marxism versus the human suffering under capitalism, there is no comparison whatsoever.

 The human suffering that occurs in communism and socialism knows no comparison.